sillykiddo-99/Divvy-bike-sharing-analysis/README.md

 # Divvy - Data Analysis project:
 The Divvy Project focus on utilizing bike ride data **(as of July-2024)** to produce meaningful actions for Divvy - a bike sharing company in Chicago - on improving their electric bike leasing to non-member customers which help increase the opportunity to convert them to members.
-Presentation is at: [https://tinyurl.com/powerBI-DivvyAnalysis]
+Presentation is at: [https://tinyurl.com/powerBI-DivvyAnalysis] Full length article: Knowing when and where to boost e-bike rides for Divvy casual users via [https://tinyurl.com/Divvy-Article]

 ## Key findings:
 **1. Overview and problem:**